-Hill serves as associate professor of education at Columbia University.
+Hill serves as distinguished professor of African American studies at Morehouse College.
 He is a founding board member of My5th, a nonprofit organization dedicated to educating young people about their legal rights; Hill also works with the ACLU Drug Reform Project.
 He earned a doctoral degree from the University of Pennsylvania.

 He is the author of “Beats, Rhymes, and Classroom Life: Hip-Hop Pedagogy and the Politics of Identity” and “The Classroom and the Cell: Conversations on Black life in America,” in addition to editing several other books.

-Hill will speak at the Kirkhof Center on January 21.
+Hill will speak at the Kirkhof Center on January 21, at 4:30 p.m., Kirkhof Center, Grand River Room.
 Visit his website here.

 Marc Lamont Hill